IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US24 - Secure Payments**

-**As a** super admin **I want** to ensure that all transactions made from the users are correctly secured and encrypted **to be able** to ensure that all payments will always succed.
+**As a** super admin **I want** to ensure that all transactions made from the users are correctly secured and encrypted **to be able** to ensure that all payments will always succeed.

 **Verification**

-- V241 The user will be able to perform a transaction with the certantty that the money will be correctly sent to the destintation without any probability of lost.
+- V241 The user will be able to perform a transaction with the certainty that the money will be correctly sent to the destination without any probability of lost.
   - PY - Payments

 **Priority:** Very High